aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 # Building the Wild Rydes Backend Components Layer

 In this module, you will deploy backend application components to AWS.
-These backend components include several AWS Lambda functions, two API Gateway Endpoints and two DynamoDB tables.
+These backend components include several AWS Lambda functions, two API Gateway Endpoints and DynamoDB tables.
 You will also create the IAM polices and roles required by these components.